nidhigurukumar/nidhigurukumar/README.md

 ## Data Analyst Intern Sept 2023 – May 2024
 Hindustan Aeronautics Limited (HAL) | Bengaluru, India

-• Analyzed aerospace manufacturing and operations data using SQL and Python, reducing weekly report turnaround time by 35% by transforming raw system logs into structured reporting datasets.
+- Analyzed aerospace manufacturing and operations data using SQL and Python, reducing weekly report turnaround time by 35% by transforming raw system logs into structured reporting datasets.
-• Identified and communicated data anomalies and inconsistencies across manufacturing reports, building 4 Power BI dashboards that raised data accuracy by 20% and reduced manual quality reviews.
+- Identified and communicated data anomalies and inconsistencies across manufacturing reports, building 4 Power BI dashboards that raised data accuracy by 20% and reduced manual quality reviews.

 ----

-##Clinical Data Analyst Intern May 2023 – Aug 2023
+## Clinical Data Analyst Intern May 2023 – Aug 2023
 EVE Health Care Pvt Ltd | Remote, India
-• Validated and processed clinical and patient utilization data using Python, SQL, and Azure, delivering 10 healthcare KPIs and 6 visualizations presented to clinical leadership in monthly reviews.
+- Validated and processed clinical and patient utilization data using Python, SQL, and Azure, delivering 10 healthcare KPIs and 6 visualizations presented to clinical leadership in monthly reviews.